Docs

 Cross-Cutting Concerns

 Application services act as the main entry point into the application from the user interface.
-Because of this, they have some extra responsibilities in addition to handling the business activities.
+Because of this, they have some responsibilities in addition to handling the business activities.
 The most important ones are security, transaction management, and observability.

 @Service